You gotta be realistic. You’re going to make mistakes. You’re only human. You’re going to fail. It does you no good to get down on yourself.

 It’s normal to not always meet your own expectations, even when you’ve set realistic goals.
 But an “all or nothing” approach is not going to move you forward.

-Here are 6 Healthy Ways to Bounce Back After Letting Yourself Down
+Here are 6 Healthy Ways to Bounce Back When You’re Down On Yourself

 #1 Accept What Happened